As Aftershocks Continue In Southern California, Families and Agencies Prepare For Potential Damage

 The Kern County Fire Department has responded to two house fires, small vegetation fires, gas leaks and cracked roads, according to the Associated Press.
 Some repairs in San Bernardino County have already been made.

 About 7,000 residents in Kern County lost power on Thursday.
-A spokesperson for Southern California Edison, which supplies electricity to roughly 5 million people in the region, said the company is closely monitoring the area for further outages, but says none have since occurred.
+A spokesperson for Southern California Edison, which supplies electricity to roughly 5 million accounts in the region, said the company is closely monitoring the area for further outages, but says none have since occurred.

 By 8 p.m. on Thursday, 6,000 had power restored, and power was fully restored to the remainder by the morning.
 A local high school opened to the public as a “cooling center” to help those who lost power stay out of the heat and Person says Kern County will re-open cooling centers, which are common for the region, should another power outage occur.
 AccuWeather reports temperatures reached 100 degrees in Ridgecrest on Thursday.